There was a time when layering skincare was simple. You cleansed, you toned, and you moisturised. In the daytime, you added sunscreen on top.

 Spot treatments

-Next in the world of how to layer face products come the spot treatments — the benzoyl peroxide for acne, the zit stickers, the calamine-based formulations.
+Next in how to layer face products come the spot treatments — the benzoyl peroxide for acne, the zit stickers, and the calamine-based formulations.

-These will come after the serums and before the moisturisers.
+These will come after the serums and before the moisturizers.

-Hence, it goes on after everything else.
+Hence, they go on after everything else.
 Always.

 Face oils

-Face oils are lovely and can work wonders for undernourished or super-dry skin — when used correctly.
+Face oils are lovely and work wonders for undernourished or super-dry skin — when used correctly.

-If you are using only a face oil, it goes instead of the moisturiser.
+If you use only a face oil, it replaces the moisturizer.

-If you are choosing to wear both, the face oil goes on top of the moisturiser.
-That’s because most face oils can penetrate a moisturiser but not vice-versa.
+If you wear both, the face oil goes on top of the moisturizer.
+That’s because most face oils can penetrate a moisturizer but not vice-versa.

 The best option, though, is to alternate.
-Wear a more lightweight moisturiser in the daytime and a face oil at night.
+Wear a more lightweight moisturizer in the daytime and a face oil at night.
 However, that depends on your skin and preferences.

 Finally: The sunscreen

 In today’s age, you have to be living under a rock to be oblivious to the importance of sunscreens.
-Again, while that would be the subject of an entirely independent blog post, here what’s important is where the sunscreen would go in your skincare routine.
+And while that would be an entirely independent blog post, here what’s important is where the sunscreen would go in your skincare routine.

-The answer: This part of layering skincare depends on whether you are using a physical or chemical sunscreen.
+The answer: This part of layering skincare depends on whether you use a physical or chemical sunscreen.

-Check the label — if it lists Parsol, mexoryl, oxybenzone or avebenzone as an ingredient, the formula is chemical.
+Check the label — the formula is chemical if it lists Parsol, mexoryl, oxybenzone, or avobenzone as an ingredient.

-If it does not contain any of these and lists zinc oxide or titanium dioxide, it’s a physical sunscreen (also known as sunblocks).
+Suppose it contains none of these and lists zinc oxide or titanium dioxide?
+In that case, it’s a physical sunscreen (also known as sunblock).

-Physical sunscreens (also known as sunblocks), on the other hand, create an opaque barrier on your skin and won’t allow any other product to work effectively over them.
+On the other hand, physical sunscreens create an opaque barrier on your skin.
+They won’t allow any other product to work effectively over them.

 So, if you put moisturizer over sunblock, the latter will stop the former from being effective.
-And that is exactly why you need to understand how to layer face products.
+And that is precisely why you need to understand how to layer face products.

-Plus, the act of putting on the moisturizer or serum over the physical formulation can give the sunblock a patchy effect, thereby reducing your sun protection.
-Which makes it crucial that any physical sunscreen is the absolute last step in your (daytime) skincare routine.
+Plus, putting on the moisturizer or serum over the physical formulation can give the sunblock a patchy effect, reducing sun protection.
+This makes it crucial that physical sunscreen is the last step in your (daytime) skincare routine.

 Makeup?

-Any kind of makeup — like foundation, concealer and powder — would go on last in all cases.
+Any makeup — like foundation, concealer, and powder — would go on last in all cases.

-Unless you’re using a powder sunscreen (check out the best ones here!), which can be brushed on right at the end, in place of setting powder.
+Unless you’re using a powder sunscreen (check out the best powder sunscreens here!), which can be brushed on right at the end instead of setting powder.

 Powder sunscreens are usually mineral based and won’t clog the pores, making them perfect for those with acne-prone skin.